dfmdmx/Rhino_LinCAM3/README.md

 ### Color code:

-Prior into opening the program you will need to assing a color to each curve depending on the desire machining preset.
+Prior into opening the program you will need to assign a color to each curve depending on the desire machining preset.

  - Curve / RED, rgb (255,0,0) / Outer cut
  - Curve / BLUE, rgb (0,0,255) / Inner cut